About Thyme

 This year, more than 10,000 mothers and young children will receive literacy education through our unique partnership with WIC.

-Librarians have long known that it is a challenge for a parent struggling with poverty to pack up their children and come to the library.
-The library is working with WIC, the Special Supplemental Nutrition Program for Women, Infants and Children, to craft ways to encourage our most vulnerable families to use the library, perhaps for the first time.
+Librarians have long known that it can be a challenge for a struggling parent to pack up their children and travel to the library.
+The library is working with WIC, the Special Supplemental Nutrition Program for Women, Infants and Children, to educate young parents and find ways to encourage families to use the library, perhaps for the first time.